October 6, 2017–April 29, 2018

 The Wolfsonian–FIU @ 1001 Washington Avenue

-Double Vision is presented in tandem with Julius Klinger: Posters for a Modern Age and made possible by Dr. David and Linda Frankel and the Austrian Cultural Forum New York.
+Double Vision was presented in tandem with Julius Klinger: Posters for a Modern Age and made possible by Dr. David and Linda Frankel and the Austrian Cultural Forum New York.